- Files and Folders Backup

 Start AOMEI PXE Boot Service

 Step 1.
-Install AOMEI Backupper in a server or PC that can be booted normally, and launch it.
+Install AOMEI Backupper on a server or PC that can be booted normally, and launch it.
 Select “Utility” and then select “AOMEI PXE Boot Tool”.

 Step 2.
-Choose the one of environment to load system and start computer.
+Choose the one of the Preboot Execute Environment to start your PC.